kevinchen1223/crnn_chinese_handwriting_text_rec/README.md

 ![](https://github.com/NormXU/crnn_chinese_handwriting_text_rec/blob/master/to_lmdb/test_width/00001.jpg)

-Attention, to generate lmdb file for crnn training, chinese characters should be stored in UTF-8 format.
+**Attention !** to generate lmdb file for crnn training, chinese characters should be stored in UTF-8 format.
 Try to use NodePad++ to transform ANSI format to UTF-8 format